Emergence of robust memory manifolds: Discussion

+More generally, the discussion of frozen stabilisation through the lens of the Jacobian spectrum suggests that a larger family of dynamical systems could yield the form of the spectrum required to exhibit frozen stabilisation.
+We leave characterising the full class of systems that can implement the FS principle for future work.

+One natural concern is that since each neuron can, in principle, achieve a slow time-constant, each individual neuron can act as an integrator.
+From this perspective, it may seem like the emergence of the continuous attractor is less of network phenomenon than a property of single neurons.
+However, to alleviate this concern, as we point out in Appendix \ref{app:notch-gating}, the network effects of frozen stabilisation can be absolutely crucial in establishing functionally relevant integrator behaviour.
+In particular, we show that even when each neuron is a very poor integrator, wiring them up in a network will produce superior integrators via the emergence of high dimensional manifolds.
+Moreover, single neuron timescales don't explain the large number of manifolds and the wide spectrum of relaxation timescales -- both emergent properties of frozen stabilisation.

-In summary, we have presented a principle that allows for robust implementation of continuous memories and long timescales in neural networks, without fine-tuning parameters or using special symmetries.
+In summary, we have presented a principle that allows for robust implementation of continuous memories and a wide range of response timescales in a family of neural networks, without fine-tuning parameters or using special symmetries.
+The continuous memory manifolds produced by this principle exhibit a true continuum of fixed points and can be implemented in small networks.
 Such memory networks could be useful to model biological implementations of integrators or cognitive maps.
-These networks could also serve as ``memory reservoir'' modules for use larger machine learning architectures requiring information processing over long timescales.
+These networks could also serve as ``memory reservoir'' modules for use in larger machine learning architectures requiring information processing over long timescales.